Roman Republic

 Lugalnamnirshum, King of Kish

-Large copper spearhead inscribed with the name of Lugalnamnirshum, king of Kish (RIME 1.8.2.1: P462183
+Large copper spearhead inscribed with the name of Lugalnamnirshum, king of Kish (RIME 1.8.2.1: P462183)

 From the original Ningirsu temple at Girsu, now in the Musée du Louvre (AO 2675: image from museum website)

 This copper spearhead, which is some 85 cm long, was found at the temple of Ningirsu at Girsu.
 As Sébastien Rey (referenced below, at p.
-210) observed, it would originally have been fitted with an imposing shaft and displayed pointing downwards, as suggested by the relief of a standing lion on one of its surfaces.
+210) observed, it would originally have been fitted with an imposing shaft and displayed pointing downwards, as suggested by the relief of a standing lion on one of its surfaces (see the illustration above).
 The inscription on the neck of the spearhead (above the head of the lion) was only partially legible until 1994, when it was rescued from a layer of corrosion, revealing that it had been dedicated (presumably to Ningirsu) by Lugalnamnirshum, king of Kish (see, for example, Douglas Frayne, referenced below, 2008, at p.
 73).

 Sébastien Rey (referenced below, at p.
-209) also pointed out that a number of scholars have been misled by an early, flawed description of the find-spot of this important object, which placed it in Ur-Nanshe’s temple here: thus. for example, Gianni Marchesi (referenced below: 2011, note 244, at p.
+209) also pointed out that a number of scholars have been misled by an early, flawed description of the find-spot of this important object, which placed it in Ur-Nanshe’s temple on this site: thus. for example, Gianni Marchesi (referenced below: 2011, note 244, at p.
 124; and 2015, at pp. 144-5, Uruk entry 4 and Table 1.2, at p.
 142) argued that it had been dedicated by a king of Uruk who:

 1. used the title ‘king of Kish’; and